Data and Representation for Turkish Natural Language Inference: Creating and Validating

 We also computed Krippendorff's alpha \citep{krippendorff1970estimating}, which is an inter-annotator agreement metric used more commonly in NLP.
 This metric is suitable for both nominal and ordinal annotations involving multiple annotators.
-We calculate intercoder reliability of the ordinally-scaled translation quality score as 0.61, and our label consistency annotations yielded a score of 0.75.
-These values suggest less overall agreement than our ICC values do, but they are still acceptable, and ICC is arguably the more appropriate metric for our study.
+We calculated intercoder reliability of the ordinally-scaled translation quality score as 0.47.
+Our annotation-level label consistency yielded a score of 0.78 whereas our majority-level label consistency resulted in a score of 0.99.
+In contrary to the perfect agreement in the majority-level label consistency, the Krippendorff's alpha values of annotation-level labels and translation quality scores suggest less overall agreement than our ICC values do, but they are still acceptable, and ICC is arguably the more appropriate metric for our study.
 Krippendorff's alpha is generally used for large, diverse annotation teams, and its penalties for disagreements are known to be harsh.

-Overall, then, it seems that we can trust our estimates of translation quality and label consistency, both of which are very high, thereby justifying further research using \TurkishNLI.
+Overall, it seems that the very high estimates of translation quality and label consistency of \TurkishNLI\ are trustworthy, and only a small percentage of premise--hypothesis have inconsistent semantic labels between their original and translated forms.
+Still, we would like to better understand why inconsistencies do arise.
+To this end, we inspected all 49 label-inconsistent pairs in our annotations.
+We find that low translation quality is the leading source of such errors, which further emphasizes how essential it is to work with high-quality translations.

+Of the label-inconsistent pairs with good translations, we find that about 20 probably trace to differing perspectives on how to apply the NLI annotation guidelines.
+Relatedly, \citet{conneau-etal-2018-xnli} find that NLI labels often cannot be completely recovered by different annotators even with no sentence modifications.

+Finally, we did find one example of label inconsistency that traces to a subtle difference between the English and Turkish lexicons.
+In this example, the premise ``Your speeches are inflammatory'' was translated to Turkish as ``Konu\c{s}malar{\i}n{\i}z \c{c}ok k{\i}\c{s}k{\i}rt{\i}c{\i}'', which can be back-translated as ``Your speeches are provocative'', while its entailment hypothesis ``Your speeches upset people" was translated as ``Konu\c{s}malar{\i}n insanlar{\i} \"{u}z\"{u}yor", equivalent to ``Your speeches make people sad''.
+Annotators agreed that both of these translations are of maximum quality, but also stated that the Turkish pair should be labeled neutral.
+As bilingual speakers, we feel that this is essentially correct; the relevant English and Turkish adjectives are subtly different in ways that affect the NLI label.
+However, such examples seem to be rare and so pose minimal risk for conducting research using \TurkishNLI.